CRISP

 Install RISC Zero Toolchain

-Next, install rzup, which provides the cargo-risczero toolchain.
+Next, install rzup for the cargo-risczero toolchain.

 # Install rzup